U.S. charges N.Y. mortgage lender with defrauding government

 The case is part of the government’s effort to crack down on lenders it believes contributed to the U.S. housing crisis by issuing risky home loans.

-Last year, Bank of America Corp (BAC.N), Citigroup Inc (C.N) and Deutsche Bank AG (DBKGn.DE) agreed to pay a respective $1 billion, $158.3 million and $202.3 million to resolve similar lawsuits.
+Last year, Bank of America Corp, Citigroup Inc and Deutsche Bank AG agreed to pay a respective $1 billion, $158.3 million and $202.3 million to resolve similar lawsuits.

-Wells Fargo & Co (WFC.N), the largest U.S. mortgage lender, is seeking to dismiss a similar lawsuit.
+Wells Fargo & Co, the largest U.S. mortgage lender, is seeking to dismiss a similar lawsuit.

 In its complaint against Golden First, the government said the company submitted repeated false certifications that its loans had undergone proper due diligence, and complied with rules of the U.S. Department of Housing and Urban Development, of which the FHA is a part.